WokLibCodeClub/OnlineCodeclub/2d_landscape.md

   <img src="2d_landscape.png">
 </p>

+Part of the code involves loops with the  Python `range()` function with *three* parameters and this function is explored in the second video.

+---
 ## Links to video summaries of the online sessions

 ### Video for first session - Saturday 5 March 2022